cemenenkoff/claus-for-concern/README.md

 ---

-#### **Bag of Butterbill's Boot**
+**Bag of Butternugs' Boot**

 *Magic Item, Common*

+**Description:**
-The bag's label reads: *"Fiending for something?
+- **The bag's label reads:** *"Fiending for something?
 Poor and dirty?
 Want something to do to waste the day away and give yourself a repugnant smell?
 Try this boot pipeweed shake.
 It tastes like boot.
 You'll also probably get cold as your circulation wanes, causing you to feel the bite of the wind just a little bit more.
 That's it.
 We are not liable if this product burns your lungs or you lose friends from the smell that will cling to your clothes.
 Maybe if you get a job you'll be able to afford something better, but until then, at least you have this boot shake."*

+**Properties**
-- This pipeweed shake is distributed Randy Butterbill, a trader and wholesaler in Baldur's Gate who runs several pipeweed farms out of Goldenfields.
+- This pipeweed shake is distributed **Randy Butternugs**, a trader and wholesaler in Baldur's Gate who runs several pipeweed farms out of Goldenfields.
-- Each bag contains enough for 20 smoke sessions, and after smoking, the smoker rolls a d20.
+- Each bag contains enough for **20 smoke sessions**, and after smoking, the smoker rolls a **d20**.
-- An even number grants a **+1 bonus to Perception** checks for **1 hour**.
+- An even number grants a **+1 bonus** to **Perception** checks for **1 hour**.

 ---